guuhx97/gympoint/README.md

 ## 👨🏼‍💻 Projeto

-Gympoint is an application that aims to perform gym management.
+GymPoint is an application for gym management.
+It can be used by both students and academy staff.
 It was the challenge of class 9 of the bootcamp given by Rocketseat.
-At the time of developing this application, it is no longer a final bootcamp challenge.
+The application is being developed after the GoStack 9.0 challenge delivery period.

 ## 📝 Licença

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the file [LICENSE](LICENSE) for more details.